Centers and Facilities

 ASL transforms science into solutions by providing scientific expertise, state-of-the-art equipment, and capabilities for local, national, and global customers.
 Research is focused on problems related to energy, national security, and advanced materials and sensors, and can be customized to address specific to industry needs.

-Research focuses damaged DNA and its repair, and implications for calcium regulation.
+Research focuses include damaged DNA and its repair; calsequestrin and its implications for calcium regulation; bioremediation, including PCP breakdown; biofuel production; and protein thermostability and redox chemistry.
 Equipment includes an FRE generator, robotic platesetter, 4-cycle diffractometer, 3D computer lab, perfusion chromotography, and more.

 An interdisciplinary program and collaborative space for creating digital tools, projects, public programming, and educational opportunities with an emphasis on social justice and ethical frameworks.
 Faculty, staff, and students focus on meeting the unique digital challenges and needs of underserved populations, fostering inclusiveness, and empowering partnerships.

 Led by Department of Mathematics and Statistics faculty, CISER trains graduate students and faculty in statistical methods, improves the quality of statistical analysis in WSU publications, and serve as an informal clearinghouse for statistics-focused courses.

 The largest public collection of birds and mammals in the Pacific Northwest, the Charles R. Conner Museum of Natural History regularly exhibits more than 700 mounts of birds and mammals and is host to a scientific research collection of more than 65,000 specimens.